KarolMichalak/VintageSkateboards/README.md

-# This is a demo application for employment purposes.
+# This is a portfolio project of a website VintageSkateboards build using with Node, Express and MongoDB.
 This is mainly a backend application with minimal frontend implementation using mainly CSS grid and some Javascript.
 App is hosted on heroku:

 Main features: